SciFracX/FractionalDiffEq.jl/docs/src/system_of_FDE.md

 Many "real life" situations are governed by a system of fractional differential equations.

+##Fractional Order Chua System Example

-So here, we will look at an example: Chua circuit.
+So here, we will look at an example: [Chua circuit](https://en.wikipedia.org/wiki/Chua%27s_circuit).

 The circuit diagram of the Chua system is shown below: